Training

 • Psychological Flexibility in Positive Behaviour Support for Disability Support Workers

-• ACT skills for disability support workers - workability and living a meaningful (valued) life
+• ACT skills for disability support workers - workability and living a meaningful life

 Specific topics available upon request